titanclass/stage/README.md

 ```

 For Tokio, dispatcher and mailbox setup looks like the following.
 We use Tokio's preferred bounded channels being
-set to 100 pending messages (unbounded channels are also available):
+set to 10 pending system messages (unbounded channels are also available):

 ```rust
 let (command_tx, command_rx) = channel(10);